ruby-next/ruby-next/SUPPORTED_FEATURES.md

 - (_WONTFIX_) Startless ranges (`..1` or `...1`) ([ref](https://rubyreferences.github.io/rubychanges/2.7.html#beginless-range))

-The possible translation depends on the _end_ type which is hardly inferrable from the source code.
+The possible translation depends on the _end_ type which could hardly be inferred from the source code.